ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 <div class="update">

 ### Update
+<p style="font-size:0.9em; color:#9e9e9e;margin:0.5em auto -0.5em auto">March 4, 2015</p>

-Since writing this post, I have switched from Byword to MultiMarkdown Composer for my text editor.
+Since writing this post, I [have switched from Byword to MultiMarkdown Composer][swit] for my text editor.
 I also no longer use `Code blocks` for my content---I am using `Markdown blocks` instead.
 I just paste the raw HTML parsed from MultiMarkdown Composer into a `Markdown block`, just like I was doing previously with `Code blocks`.
 Because editing content in `Code blocks` required a desktop browser, I was stuck waiting until I could get to my MacBook before fixing a typo I noticed after publishing.
 Using the `Markdown blocks` allows me to edit posts on the go from the Squarespace iOS [Blog][apple] app.
 See my [post][theoveranalyzed 4] for details.

 </div>